nirantak/infra-automation/README.md

 - `inventory.ini` (replace IP address with your server's IP, or use `127.0.0.1` and add `connection=local` at the end if you're running it on the machine you're setting up).
 - `group_vars/<group>.yml` to update the config for any host group from the inventory.

+---

 ## Playbooks

 ### rpi

 > _Raspberry Pi setup and config for all things Internet_

+- Download [Raspberry Pi OS Lite 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) and flash it on a Micro SD Card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+- From the [here](roles/raspberry-pi/files/boot) copy the required files to the `/boot` partition of the Raspberry Pi SD Card to enable certain features:
+  - Copy the `ssh` file as is, to enable ssh on first boot, so that a monitor or keyboard is not required for setup.
+  - Update and copy the `config.txt` file to edit the boot configuration.
+  - Update and copy the `wpa_supplicant.conf` file to enable WiFi, or connect an ethernet cable.
+- Once you are able to ssh into the rpi using the default credentials (user `pi` and password `raspberry`), run the ansible playbook to set it up.
+- Update the config file [group_vars/rpi.yml](group_vars/rpi.yml) as per your needs.

 ```bash
 # To run the entire setup: